jan-revay/initPC/CommonInitScripts/WiFi_router.md

 # WiFi

-Note: The only 2 important steps in the following are setting the Channel width to "Channel width" to "Auto 20/40/80" and manually setting the channel to 100.
-Rest is just a recommendation.
+Note: The only 2 important steps in the following are setting the Channel width to "Channel width" to "Auto 20/40/80" and manually setting the channel to 100, the remaining ones are just recommendations.

 ## Router config (Huawei HG8145X6 FTTH, single WiFi access point, Orange, Bratislava)